Alexa Skills Toolkit for Visual Studio Code

 - Deploy your skill

-- Deploy all committed changes in your skill, using the Deploy & Build option under Skills pane -> YourAwesomeSkill.
+- Deploy all changes in your skill, using the Deploy skill option under the Skills pane -> YourAwesomeSkill.

-Note: Currently, Alexa Skills Toolkit only supports deployment of Alexa-hosted skills, using Git.
+- Alexa Skills Toolkit supports deployment of Alexa-hosted skills, using Git.
 Commit any changes you wish to deploy to your skill's

 master branch.
-You can use VS Code's built-in Git support or any Git client.
+You can use VS Code built-in Git support or any Git client.

 - Quickly jump to Alexa Skills Kit docs using the links under Documentation pane.